-1.is constant.

-2.changes throughout the motion because the speed changes.

-3.changes throughout the motion because the distance from O changes.

-4.changes throughout the motion because the angle $\theta$ changes.

-5.Not enough information to decide.
+- 1.is constant. - 2.changes throughout the motion because the speed changes. - 3.changes throughout the motion because the distance from O changes. - 4.changes throughout the motion because the angle θ changes. - 5.
+Not enough information to decide.

+Answer 1.
+The only force acting on the reduced body is a central force hence there is no torque about the central point.
+Therefore the angular momentum about the central point is constant.

-Question 3 Suppose the central force is radially symmetric i.e. the force may be a function of distance r from the central point but it is independent of the angle $\theta$ .
+Question 3 Suppose the central force is radially symmetric i.e. the force may be a function of distance r from the central point but it is independent of the angle θ .
 The mechanical energy associated with the motion of the reduced body about the central point is

-1.is constant.

-2.changes throughout the motion because the speed changes.

-3.changes throughout the motion because the distance from O changes.

-4. is not constant because the orbit is not zero hence the central force does work.

-5. Not enough information to decide.
+- 1.is constant. - 2.changes throughout the motion because the speed changes. - 3.changes throughout the motion because the distance from O changes. - 4.is not constant because the orbit is not zero hence the central force does work. - 5.
+Not enough information to decide.

+Answer 1.
+Because the central force is radially symmetric, it is a conservative force and hence the mechanical energy is constant because there are no non-conservative forces acting on the reduced body.

-Question 4: Reduced Mass If $m \equiv m_1 = m_2$ , the reduced mass $\mu = \frac{m_1 m_2}{m_1 + m_2}$ is:
+Question 4: Reduced Mass If $m \equiv m_1 = m_2$, the reduced mass $\mu = \frac{m_1 m_2}{m_1 + m_2}$ is: